sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-Doc/install-the-ide.md

 - Educational edition is not recommend because it supports few chips
 - It's tested that we can use [GAO](Online debug tool Gowin Analysis Oscilloscope) on V1.9.8.1
 - **Float license only suits IDE version before 1.9.8**
+- All dosc can be found here https://www.gowinsemi.com/en/support/database/

 ## Install the IDE